 at pollution hotspots

 Depending on the requirements, using a modular system means a number of Filter Cubes can be installed on top of each other to form a filter column.
-A filter column with three further developed Filter Cubes is able to clean 14,500 m³ of air every hour.
+A filter column with three Filter Cubes is able to clean 14,500 m³ of air every hour.
 The Filter Cubes are equipped with an intelligent mechatronic system architecture.
 Available sensors record air and weather data as well as the pollution level and transfer the data to a cloud.
 This way the filter system controls itself depending on operating and environmental boundary conditions and thus saves energy costs since the fan is only running when it is needed.

 Already in 2018, the effectiveness of MANN+HUMMEL Filter Cubes was confirmed in a joint study with KIT (Karlsruhe Institute of Technology).
 Meanwhile the effectiveness of a large-area installation of filter columns has been proven in long-term tests at the Neckartor in Stuttgart, Germany.
 This heavily frequented main road was for a long period of time one of the most polluted places in Germany by fine dust and harmful gases.
 More detailed information on the procedure and test setup can be found in the final report of the pilot project, which was prepared in consultation with the Baden-Württemberg Ministry of Transport.